johnwargo/Path-Test-2024/readme.md

-# Delphi Read/Write Windows 11 System Path
+# Windows Path Viewer Delphi

 I created this project because I was trying to figure out how to read and update the Windows User and System and paths in a Delphi application running on Windows 11.